JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ## Play space requirements
 @.
 Policy PL6 of the AAAP says _"All development proposals must provide 10sqm of children’s play space / youth space per child bed space.
 Doorstep playable space should be provided within each of the housing blocks, whilst larger local playable spaces should be provided within selected housing blocks and within the green fingers and existing local parks, in accordance with Figure 12.
 New youth space should be provided within the larger areas of public open space."_

+Policy 3.6.2 of the AAAP says: _"We will require children’s play areas to be integrated into the residential areas.
+About 3 hectares of children’s play space and youth space will be provided"_.

 @.
 Here's a link to the environmental statement: http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!pMsWP8tiTauKMmiQZaV9cQ%3d%3d!%7d%7d%7d